 Anything a person owned or owed before their marriage is considered separate property.
 These types of debts and assets are not divided in the divorce.
 You keep what you had, and your spouse keeps what they had.

-It's important to note that even if you and your spouse are able to come to an informal agreement about how your property and debt should be divided, the decision is not final until a judge reviews and signs off on it.
+It's important to note that even if you and your spouse can agree on how your property and debt should be divided, the decision is only final once a judge reviews and signs off on it.

 What to Do Once Your Divorce Is Finalized

-Once your divorce is finalized, you probably still have a few things that need to be taken care of.
-If you have a will in which your ex-spouse is a beneficiary, you may want to consider altering it.
-You may also want to close any shared banking accounts, adjust your income tax withholding status, change the title on any shared vehicles, and more.
-Ensuring that all ties are cut will help you to start fresh and move on from your divorce.
+Once your divorce is finalized, you may still have a few things that need to be taken care of.
+If you have a will in which your ex-spouse is a beneficiary, consider altering it.
+You can also close shared banking accounts, adjust your income tax withholding status, change the title on shared vehicles, and more.
+Ensuring all ties are cut will help you start fresh and move on from your divorce.

 The divorce lawyers in San Diego at the Law Office of George Gedulin are here to fight for you.
 We always strive to settle family cases outside of court to prevent further hurt or stress.
 We have a proven record of success and extensive trial experience.
 We are here to help you navigate through this overwhelming time in your life.